shakijmahamud10/HomeFinder/README.md

 ## 💡 Overview

-Mission 2025 is a modern and dynamic web platform designed to deliver innovative digital solutions with speed and simplicity.
+HomeFinder is a modern and dynamic web platform designed to deliver innovative digital solutions with speed and simplicity.
 Built using the latest web technologies, it focuses on creating responsive, user-friendly, and visually appealing experiences.
 Key highlights include:

 - Fully responsive design for all devices.
 - Optimized performance for faster loading times.